-As he finally disappears into the crowd clogging up the sidewalk it dawns on me.
+When he finally disappears into the crowd, it dawns on me.

 His scent...that weird feeling.
 Something else… Was he...a werewolf?

-“Ouch,” I say as a broken piece of glass pricks the skin on my palm, bringing me out of my paralyzed state of confusion.
-I didn’t realize I was clenching my fist so hard.
+“Ouch,” I say as a broken piece of glass pricks the skin on my palm.
+I was clenching my fist harder than I thought.

-The longer I stand here the later and later I become.
+The longer I stand here the later I become.

 I turn and start running again.

 Who was that guy?
-And why does he think he can act like such an asshole!?
+Why does he think he can act like such an asshole!?